pprunty/magikarp/README.md

 ## How It Works / Key Features

 - **AI and LLM Integration**: Utilizes Meta's Llama 3 model through [`ollama`](https://ollama.com/).
+- **Modelfile Configuration**: Uses a [`Modelfile`](./Modelfile) to create a pre-defined configuration for the Magikarp model based on the [instructions](./instructions.txt).
+- **Seamless Integration**: Runs a separate `ollama` server alongside the Python FastAPI webserver, enabling APIs for recommendations, notifications, and general AI prompting using Dan's contextual data.
+- **User Data Management**: User data is typically stored locally on the user's device, with a short look-back period ( e.g., 7 days).
+This data is ingested by the web server at runtime and used to formulate prompts to `ollama`.
 - **Chat Companion API**: Provides interactive chat functionality using the Magikarp model, which is based off Llama 3, and has contextual knowledge of Dan's data.
 - **Personalized Recommendation API**: Delivers Dan prompt suggestions based on Dan's activities and preferences which Dan can select to interact with Magikarp.
 - **Notification Simulation API**: Provides simulated push mobile notifications for Dan based on a provided date.
-- **Seamless Integration**: Runs a separate `ollama` server alongside the Python FastAPI webserver, enabling APIs for recommendations, notifications, and general AI prompting using Dan's data.
-- **Modelfile Configuration**: Uses a [`Modelfile`](./Modelfile) to create a pre-defined configuration for the Magikarp model based on the [instructions](./instructions.txt).
-- **User Data Management**: User data is typically stored locally on the user's device, with a short look-back period ( e.g., 7 days).
-This data is ingested by the web server at runtime and used to formulate prompts to `ollama`.

 ## Pre-requisites